forci/menu-builder-bundle/README.md

 Having properly configured uglifycss and uglifyjs is a requirement for production.

-Add this bundle to your AppKernel.php `new \Wucdbm\Bundle\MenuBuilderBundle\WucdbmMenuBuilderBundle()`
+Add this bundle to your AppKernel.php `new \Forci\Bundle\MenuBuilder\ForciMenuBuilderBundle()` Add wucdbm's QuickUIBundle to your AppKernel.php `new \Wucdbm\Bundle\QuickUIBundle\WucdbmQuickUIBundle()`

-In your config.yml, add `WucdbmMenuBuilderBundle` to your assetic bundles, as well as your doctrine mapping (if not automatic)

 Execute `app/console doctrine:schema:update --dump-sql` and after verifying what is being executed, execute again with --force.
 Alternatively, use doctrine migrations via the DoctrineMigrations bundle.

-Execute `app/console wucdbm_menu_builder:import_routes` to import your current routes from your symfony application into the tables created by the bundle.
+Execute `app/console forci_menu_builder:import_routes` to import your current routes from your symfony application into the tables created by the bundle.

-Alternatively, add `Wucdbm\\Bundle\\MenuBuilderBundle\\Composer\\ScriptHandler::importRoutes` to your composer.json's `post-install-cmd` or `post-update-cmd` command list and this will be executed after every install or update

 Once this has been done, you can start using the bundle.
 Simply register it in your routing.yml like so:

 ```
 wucdbm_builder:
-    resource: "@WucdbmMenuBuilderBundle/Resources/config/routing.yml"
+    resource: "@ForciMenuBuilderBundle/Resources/config/routing.yml"
     prefix: /admin/builder
 ```